Group Assignment

 • Connect the microcontroller with the input/output

-• Generate the coding that allows input/output control using the microcontroller - app network
+• Thus, the code generate will need to allows input/output control using the microcontroller - app network

 • When using LightBlue you will need to: